archivesspace/tech-docs/src/content/docs/customization/configuration.md

 ```

 The following determine globally whether the various "badges" appear on the Repository page
-can be overriden at repository level below (e.g.:
+can be overridden at repository level below (e.g.:
 `AppConfig[:repos][{repo_code}][:hide][:counts] = true`

 ```ruby